open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

      - The final energy demand is based on historical data in PyPSA-Eur from Eurostat.
      - PyPSA-Eur now supports spanning multiple consecutive or meteorological weather years in a single optimization.
 It provides pre-built cutouts for a wide range of years (e.g., 1996, 2010–2023).
 Total electricity demand is endogenous in the optimisation, as it is calculated from energy service demands and the endogenous choice of demand technologies (such as heat-pumps or gas boilers).
 The performance of the demand technologies as well as the demand itself is therefore a function of weather parameters calculated from climate scenarios.
 This could be integrated into the automated Open TYNDP workflow instead of using exogenous demands for e.g. natural gas.
    * - 5.4 Include missing non-EU countries
-         - Include missing non-EU countries such as Norway, Switzerland, and Serbia.
+         - Include missing non-EU countries such as Norway, Switzerland, and Serbia
-         - Split the UK into separate datasets for Great Britain and Northern Ireland.
+         - Split the UK into separate datasets for Great Britain and Northern Ireland
      - Open TYNDP covers the full ENTSO-E area and has recently integrated Ukraine, Moldova, and Kosovo
      - PyPSA-Eur supports NUTS-level clustering across these regions.
 This makes it relatively easy to create a spatial representation including Norway, Switzerland and Serbia (or any other countries).
    * - 5.5 Stable ETM server for 2026 cycle